Agravain

-Agravain or Agravaine (Note: Also spelled Agravains, Agravayn[e], Agrawain[e], Agrawayn[e], Agrevain[s], Agravein[e], Agrauain[s], Agrauayn[e], Aggravains, Aggravayne, Engrevain, etc.) (/ˈægrəveɪn/ AG-rə-vain) is a Knight of the Round Table in Arthurian legend, whose first known appearance is in the works of Chrétien de Troyes.
-He is the second eldest son of King Lot of Orkney with one of King Arthur's sisters known as Anna or Morgause, thus nephew of King Arthur, and brother to Sir Gawain, Gaheris, and Gareth, as well as half-brother to Mordred.
+Agravain or Agravaine (Note: Also spelled Agravains, Agravayn[e], Agrawain[e], Agrawayn[e], Agrevain[s], Agravein[e], Agrauain[s], Agrauayn[e], Aggravains, Aggravayne, Engrevain, etc.) (/ˈægrəveɪn/ AG-rə-vain) is a Knight of the Round Table in the Arthurian legend, whose first known appearance is in the works of Chrétien de Troyes.
+He is the second eldest son of King Lot of Orkney with one of King Arthur's sisters known as Anna or Morgause, thus nephew of Arthur, and brother to Gawain, Gaheris, and often Gareth, as well as half-brother to Mordred.
 (Note: An enumeration of the four brothers (excluding Mordred) can be found in Chrétien's Perceval, the Story of the Grail when Gawain tells the "white-haired queen" (his grandmother Igraine) the names of the four brothers ("Gawain is the oldest, the second Agravain the Proud [...], Gaheriet and Guerehet are the names of the following two."
 A brief portrait of the five brothers (including Mordred) can be found in the Prose Lancelot.)

-Agravain secretly makes attempts on the life of his hated brother Gaheris starting in the Vulgate Cycle, participates in the slayings of Lamorak and Palamedes in the Post-Vulgate Cycle, and murders Dinadan in the Prose Tristan.
-In the French prose cycle tradition included in Thomas Malory's Le Morte d'Arthur, together with Mordred, he then plays a leading role by exposing his aunt Guinevere's affair with Lancelot, which leads to his death at Lancelot's hand.
+In the cyclical prose Arthurian tradition, Agravain secretly makes attempts on the life of his hated younger brother starting in the Vulgate Cycle, and participates in the slayings of Lamorak and Palamedes in the Post-Vulgate Cycle and in Thomas Malory's Le Morte d'Arthur.
+Eventually, together with Mordred, he plays a leading role by exposing his aunt Guinevere's affair with Lancelot, which leads to his death at Lancelot's hand.

-In the traditional, albeit contested, division of the massive medieval prose Lancelot portion of the Vulgate Cycle into three or four parts, (Note: These divisions are found in some medieval manuscripts and were maintained by some medievalists, such as the 19th-century scholar Alexis Paulin Paris, but others, such as Ferdinand Lot, have criticized them.) the last section is named after Agravain.
-(Note: Consisting of roughly the last third of the Lancelot Proper, up to the Quest of the Holy Grail—which begins with "Here the story says that after Agravain had left his companions..." and proceeds to relate an adventure by Agravain.
-In the Norris J. Lacy edition, this corresponds to Lancelot parts V and VI, which begins at chapter 141; in the Micha edition, this corresponds to IV:LXX; in Sommer V:3–9.
-The division is arbitrary and does not correspond to thematic or narrative logic.)
-Despite giving his name to the section, Agravain plays only a minor part in most of its stories.
+Origin

+According to Roger Sherman Loomis, Agravain is a metathesized form of the figure of Gwrvan known from the Mabinogion and "the confusion between the names Gwri, Gware, Gwrvan Gwallt-a(d)vwyn (fair hair) and Gweir, son of Llwch, explains the fact that King Lot had four sons, namely Gurehes, Guaheries, Agravain and Gauvain."